 The Bank issues letters of credit and guarantees at the request of customers in order to secure the customer's payment or performance obligations to a third party.
 These guarantees represent an irrevocable obligation of the Bank to pay the third party beneficiary upon presentation of the guarantee and satisfaction of the documentary requirements stipulated therein.
-The Bank is contingently liable for customer letters of credit and guarantees amounting to \$1,751 (2013 - \$1,635).
-Of this amount, \$280 (2013 - \$280), is supported by security, which may include cash, securities, and other assets pledged.
+The Bank is contingently liable for customer letters of credit and guarantees amounting to \$1,751 (2014 - \$1,751).
+Of this amount, \$1,101 (2014 - \$280), is supported by collateral, which may include cash, securities, and other assets pledged.

-The Bank has issued a guarantee to the Bermuda Stock Exchange on behalf of Clarien BSX Services Limited in the amount of \$650 (2013 - \$650).
+The Bank has issued a guarantee to the Bermuda Stock Exchange on behalf of Clarien BSX Services Limited in the amount of \$650 (2014 - \$650).

-The remaining terms of all guarantees and letters of credit range from 1 month to 12 months (2013 - 1 month to 12 months).
+The remaining terms of all guarantees and letters of credit range from 1 month to 16 months (2014 - 1 month to 12 months).

-December 31, 2014 (Expressed in thousands of Bermuda dollars, except as noted)
+(Expressed in thousands of Bermuda dollars, except as noted)